Patchier/No-Not-Vegas/README.md

 5. Once the list has finished installing, open the folder you installed it to, and proceed to the "Game Folder Files" folder.

-6. Copy the items inside of the Game Folder Files folder to your Fallout: New Vegas installation location.
+6. Copy the items inside of the Game Folder Files folder EXCEPT THE NEW VEGAS HEAP REPLACER FOLDER to your Fallout: New Vegas installation location.
 (NOTE: NOT THE FOLDER ITSELF, JUST WHAT'S IN IT.)

+7. Inside the New Vegas Heap Replacer folder within Game Folder Files, run the EXE.
+Then, copy the d3dx9_38.dll from whichever folder it tells you into your Fallout: New Vegas installation location.
+Overwrite if asked.

-7. Once the files are copied over, run the FalloutNVpatch.exe.
+8. Once the files are copied over, run the FalloutNVpatch.exe.
 This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

-8. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.
+9. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.

 ## Decompress your BSAs
 -------------------------